ermoseley/graficICgen/README.md

 This is the github repository for my new grafic IC generation scripts.
+(Yes, I know that "grafic IC" is like saying ATM machine.)
 I grew quite tired of using MUSIC for something that didn't need it, so I rewrote it all as just python scripts.
 Now, there's no need to deal with f2py compilation or anything like that; everything's just in python.